Lorianne-school-React-exercises/react-exercise-10/README.md

-# React Props & State Workshop
+# 💪 React Props & State Challenge

 1. create a `MenuList` component;
 2. from `App.js`, pass the variable `foodItems` to `MenuList` component as _props_;